What are the differences between the Early College Program (ECP) and other alternative credit opportunities, such as AP, CLEP, and IB?

 The student who chooses to take the AP exam as well should have their scores sent to those same schools for review.
 Coursework with letter grades takes precedence over passing AP scores for the same course.
 You do not end up with double the credit hours: If your U.S. history course is worth 3 credits and you earn a 3 on an AP exam (also worth 3 credits), the total posted is three credit hours.
 If your AP score is higher than the minimum, you may possibly earn additional credit hours.
 Different institutions of higher education may have differing policies about minimum scores required, etc.

 Do any ECP courses complete General Education Requirements or Objectives?

-Yes.
 Most courses offered on high school campuses satisfy ISU General Education Objectives.
 Objective courses are marked with an asterisk (*) in the Participating Schools list.
-For a full list please see General Education Objectives or Central Academic Advising.
+For a full list please see General Education Requirements 2022-2023 or Central Academic Advising.